Blindpete/FixTypo/readme.md

 A simple command-line chat application powered by Google's Gemini AI model (Gemini 1.5 Flash 8B) to help improve text by focusing on grammar and clarity directly through your terminal.

+## To-Do
+- Add: Multi-line text support
+- Add: Copy to the clipboard

 ## Prerequisites

 - Go 1.21 or higher